ankerdev/mythic/README.md

 - Add `refreshAuthenticationToken` mutation
 - Add out-of-the-box support for sockets with Socket.io [https://socket.io/]
 - Allow for more databases in config, e.g. SQLite3 and PostgreSQL (NB. needs to be supported by objection.js and knex)
-- Resolve model in middleware, so it's passed through context to the resolver.
-  - Automatically return 404 if not found.
 - Other cool stuff to make it a better experience 😎

 ## How do I use this?